Operations & Benchmarks

 Which model fits your revenue tier

 Below $150,000 in annual provider revenue, a straight salary protects the practice from paying commission on volume that has not yet covered fixed overhead.
-The provider's contribution to overhead is the value at this stage, not the margin above it.
+Between $150,000 and $300,000, the base-plus-commission model starts to make financial sense.

 Above $500,000 in annual provider revenue, profit-sharing tied to contribution margin is worth considering as a layer on top of base plus commission.
 This aligns the provider directly with practice profitability, not just gross output, and creates an incentive to manage supply use as well as volume.